firehoseio/firehose/README.md

 # Deployment

-The recommended method ofGdeploying firehose is to deploy it separately from your main app.
+The recommended method of deploying Firehose is to deploy it separately from your main app.

 1. Create a new project with a Gemfile such as